ACT Reading Timing Tactics TL;DR:

 - Ignore the answer choices – first find the answer in the PASSAGE.

-That said, if you’re already well on your way to mastering Hyper-Literal Reading but are still struggling with pacing on ACT reading, the following ACT Reading time management strategies are sure to help.
+What follows is for those who have already studied Part 1, are well on their way to becoming expert at Hyper-Literal Reading, but are still struggling with pacing on ACT reading.
+If that’s you, the ACT Reading time management tactics below are sure to help.

 Another reason we save General Questions for last is that they tend to offer very low Points Per Minute.
 Even after you’ve answered the other questions in the passage and thus have a better sense for the passage’s overall purpose or point, General Questions usually take more time to answer accurately.
 If by the time you’ve answered the passage’s other questions, you’re already overtime (for the passage), you should RANDOMLY GUESS on the General Question.
 This is a strategic decision.
 Instead of letting the TEST decide which questions you’re going to guess on (usually by working questions in order until you run out of time halfway through Passage 4), you are making that decision.
 This is a strategic choice because, by prioritizing higher points-per-minute questions and de-prioritizing low points-per-minute questions, you maximize your overall points per minute.